Vaibhavdeo/flight-search-app/README.md

 3 -src/main/test
 This folder has some test cases of endpoint package.

-4- Please find the screenshot folder attatched with this folder.

 Scope of Improvement-
 Due to time limit following things has scope to improve -